 - Withdrawing from friends and family

 These side effects depend on the method of ingestion and the drug paraphernalia someone using cocaine may be using.
 This includes syringes, razor blades, pipes, and small plastic baggies.

 The Cocaine Comeback

-In 2018, the Office of National Drug Control Policy said cocaine production was at an all-time high in Columbia.
+In 2018, the Office of National Drug Control Policy1 said cocaine production was at an all-time high in Columbia.
 This is where over 90% of all cocaine seized in America originates.
-Cheaper prices, more access, and greater purity of the drug have all contributed to the rise in cocaine use.
+Cheaper prices, more access, and greater drug purity have all contributed to the rise in cocaine use.
 The influence of other drugs has also been a contributing factor.

 Deaths due to cocaine overdoses can happen anytime during use, even for the first time.
 Cocaine overdoses are at a higher risk when the drug is taken with alcohol and/or other drugs.
-Some signs that someone has overdosed on cocaine include difficulty breathing, vomiting, and tremors.
+Some signs of someone overdosing on cocaine include difficulty breathing, vomiting, and tremors.